 Finally, lead your jogging companion to his house and provide him with good resting conditions.
-Since he will be tired, he will most likely sleep immediately.
+Since he will be extremely tired, he will most likely sleep immediately.
 Let him have enough sleep and rest, and you can facilitate this by not making noise near his house.

 Your dog will definitely enjoy more benefits when you prepare him well for jogging and also when you properly take care of him during and after the exercise.
 Your canine friend will stop bad behaviors, build confidence, and start enjoying better sleeps with the help of exercises that are accompanied by adequate preparation and proper care.
-And above all, he will develop good health and fitness.
+And above all, he will gain good health and fitness.

 - C. Westgarth.
 "A Comprehensive Review of Dog Walking Correlates". biomedcentral.com.
 BioMed Central.
 (PDF).
 (2014).